boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ~~~~
 {: #stale title="An Example of Stale Subscriptions" artwork-align="center"}

-If the Map-Server stores all the key-ids that were used by an xTR, the Map-Server may accept overriding an existing state if a new key is used (see {{stale-new-key}}).
+If the Map-Server stores all the key-ids that were used by an xTR for its subscriptions, the Map-Server may accept overriding an existing state only if a new key is used (see {{stale-new-key}}).

 ~~~~ aasvg
                      +---+                          +----+